kubeflow/website/content/docs/notebooks/setup.md

 * For other environments, see the getting-started guide for your chosen environment.

-## Bring up a Jupyter notebook
+## Create a Jupyter notebook server and add a notebook

-1. Click **Notebooks** in the left-hand panel of the Kubeflow UI to access the Jupyter notebook servers deployed with Kubeflow:
+1. Click **Notebooks** in the left-hand panel of the Kubeflow UI to access the Jupyter notebook services deployed with Kubeflow:
   <img src="/docs/images/jupyterlink.png"
     alt="Opening notebooks from the Kubeflow UI"
     class="mt-3 mb-3 border border-info rounded">